-To contain the outbreak of the Novel Coronavirus Disease 2019 ("COVID-19"), the Office of the President of the Philippines issued a Memorandum on March 13, 2020 to impose, adopt and implement the guidelines on the stringent social distancing measures including but not limited to class suspension, prohibition of mass gatherings, imposition of community quarantine, among others, in the National

-Capital Region ("NCR") and in other parts of the country effective March 15, 2020.
-These measures have caused disruptions to businesses and economic activities, and their impact on businesses continue to evolve.
+To contain the outbreak of the COVID-19, the Office of the President of the Philippines issued a Memorandum on March 13, 2020 to impose, adopt and implement the guidelines on the stringent social distancing measures including but not limited to class suspension, prohibition of mass gatherings, imposition of community quarantine, among others, in the National Capital Region ("NCR") and in other parts of the country effective March 15, 2020.
+These measures have caused disruptions to businesses and economic activities, and their impact on businesses continues to evolve.

 For SY 2019-2020, the school calendars of STI ESG and STI WNU for SHS and Tertiary students were from June 2019 to March 2020 and July 2019 to April 2020, respectively.
 With the imposition of the Enhanced Community Quarantine ("ECQ") throughout Luzon, classes in all levels were suspended on March 17, 2020.
-Classes of SHS students of STI ESG and STI WNU were completed by the end of March 2020.
-For the tertiary level, STI ESG and STI WNU suspended the classes in all campuses nationwide for the safety and welfare of the students.
+Classes of SHS students of STI ESG and STI WNU were completed by the end of March 2020 while classes in the tertiary level were suspended in all campuses nationwide to ensure the safety and welfare of the students.

-The tertiary students were given three options to finish the second semester of SY 2019-2020, namely (1) online learning for those who are willing and can go online, may finish all their lessons via the e-Learning Management System ("eLMS"), (2) offline learning for those who are willing to continue and finish all their lessons but cannot go online, in which case handouts in PDF type were provided to the students, or (3) face-to-face for those who cannot go online and opt to wait until STI ESG and STI WNU could resume classes under the "new normal" operations with face-to-face classes combined with applicable learning modes.
-Online classes of those who opted for online and offline studies resumed beginning the third week of May 2020 and were completed as at July 30, 2020.
+The tertiary students were given three options to finish the second semester of SY 2019-2020, namely (1) online learning for those who are willing and can go online, may finish all their lessons via the e-Learning Management System ("eLMS"); (2) offline learning for those who are willing to continue and finish all their lessons but cannot go online, in which case handouts were provided to the students; or (3) face-to-face for those who cannot go online and opt to wait until STI ESG and STI WNU could resume classes under the "new normal" operations with face-to-face classes combined with applicable learning modes.
+Classes of students who opted for online and offline studies resumed in the third week of May 2020 and were completed as at July 30, 2020.

-For SY 2020-2021, STI ESG and STI WNU are introducing the ONline and ONsite Education ("ONE") STI Learning Model.
+For SY 2020-2021, STI ESG and STI WNU introduced the ONline and ONsite Education ("ONE") STI Learning Model.
 The ONE STI Learning Model is an innovative approach to student development that uses digital tools and online technology combined with invaluable hands-on practice and onsite engagements to achieve the students' academic objectives through a responsive learning experience.
-Onsite refers to school activities to be conducted on-campus.
+Onsite learning refers to school activities to be conducted on-campus.
+Onsite activities follow the latest regulations issued by the Inter-Agency Task Force for the Management of Emerging Infectious Diseases ("IATF"), DepEd for SHS, TESDA and CHED for College.
 Classes of both SHS and tertiary started on September 7, 2020.

 For iACADEMY, the school calendars for SY 2019-2020 of SHS and Tertiary enrollees were originally set from August 2019 to May 2020 and July 2019 to June 2020, respectively.
 Classes for SHS and Tertiary students were suspended due to the implementation of the ECQ in March 2020.
 SHS Modular classes of those who opted for online and offline options resumed on April 15, 2020 and were completed on June 5, 2020 for Grade 12 students and June 11, 2020 for Grade 11 students.
-For tertiary, the online classes resumed on April 15, 2020 and the school year was completed on July 15, 2020.
+For tertiary, online classes resumed on April 15, 2020 and the school year was completed on July 15, 2020.